Tommy Cash (rapper): Artistry

-Tammemets has described himself as a "post-Soviet rapper" with an "Eastern European soul" and a "Scandinavian CV".
-He has described in detail his mixed roots from his grandparents: Estonian, Ukrainian, Russian, Kazakh, and how he feels about it, and how these difficult feelings has been manifested in his art.
-In many interviews, Tammemets has described how going to Estonian art school, how Russian language at home, Western music, and his direct environment has influenced his art and his music.
-He has previously called himself "Kanye East" and used the name Toomas Sularaha, a literal translation of his stage name.
+During his career, Tammemets described himself as a "post-Soviet rapper", with an "Eastern European soul" and a "Scandinavian CV".
+He also described in detail his mixed roots from his grandparents: Estonian, Ukrainian, Russian, Kazakh, and how he feels about it, and how these difficult feelings manifested in his art.
+In many interviews, Tammemets described how going to Estonian art school, how Russian language at home, Western music, and his direct environment influenced his art and his music.
+He previously called himself "Kanye East", and used the name Toomas Sularaha, a literal translation of his stage name.

 Characterizing his songs, Vogue Adrias Bojana Jovanović wrote: "Imagine if the Yeezus-era Kanye, Lil B, and Salvador Dalí had a secret jam session in a basement lit by neon lights and glitchy TV screens."
 She described his music videos as "feverish dreams brought to life, with bizarre, surreal visuals playing with body horror, pop culture, and social commentary—often all at once."
 Tommy Cash draws significantly upon aspects of white trash culture, in his case the Russian gopnik style.
 In the dance scene, he is a freestyle dancer with a distinct style, using elements of popping, krumping, and breakdancing.

 Other ventures

-Modelling, fashion week stunts
+Modelling and fashion week stunts

 Tommy Cash made his runway modelling debut at the Rick Owens Menswear Spring 2019 show at Paris Fashion Week.
 He walked the runway at Marine Serre's Fall/Winter 2022/23 show in Paris, and at Jordanluca's Spring/Summer 2024 show in Milan, Italy.
 Tommy Cash hit the front rows of the show during fashion weeks in Paris and Milan with his performance art in 2022.
-His first performance was at the Rick Owens' fashion show on 23 June 2022, during Paris Fashion Week Men's 2022.
-There Tommy Cash wore a nude thong, an overgrown wig and fake toenails.
+His first performance was at the Rick Owens' fashion show on 23 June 2022 during Paris Fashion Week Men's 2022, where Tommy Cash wore a nude thong, an overgrown wig and fake toenails.
 Later, he exercised in the middle of an Amiri catwalk, and became a baby, complete with a person pushing his stroller at the Marine Serre's show.
-In Fall 2022, Tommy was seen knitting at the Loewe Spring/Summer 2023 fashion show, carried a human backpack during the Rick Owens' parade, and cosplayed a paparazzi at the Balenciaga runway show in Milan.
+In Fall 2022, he was seen knitting at the Loewe Spring/Summer 2023 fashion show, carried a human backpack during the Rick Owens' parade, and cosplayed a paparazzi at the Balenciaga runway show in Milan.

 For me and my team these performances are like anti-fashion, you know?
 We are not embracing being dressed like brand pros.
 It's like a Dali approach.